The revelations about grounding the human body have come to light thanks to a few curious individuals.

 In 2000, he organized a group experiment to test whether Earthing, as he called it, could really help people sleep better and reduce their pain.
 Assisted by a nurse, he identified 60 male and female volunteers with chronic sleep and pain issues.
 He then went to each of their homes and set up a conductive Earthing pad on their bed.
 He connected the pads with a wire to a ground rod placed in the Earth outside their bedroom windows that would facilitate carrying the energy from the Earth to the bed pad.
 However, in half of the set-ups, he inserted a spacer to block the conduction of energy.
 This would allow a comparison of two groups – those actually grounded, that is, receiving the Earth’s energy, and those who were “sham grounded.”
 The participants in the experiment did not know whether they were actually being grounded or not.

-The original findings in five critical areas of health sparked the interest of the scientific community, and have cause Earthing Science evolved into a broader field of study.
-We continue to learn how the benefits of grounding address a wide range of modern ailments.
+The original findings in five critical areas of health sparked research which continues to this day.
+As of 2018, some two dozen studies have been conducted.
+We continue to learn how grounding has the potential to affect, and significantly so, a wide range of modern ailments.

 Time to Fall Asleep: